Can we use a drone in Japan?

 However, even if they don’t show on the map, certain resorts such as Kandatsu Kogen, SkiJam Katsuyama, Charmant Hiuchi, Onze, Rusutsu, Hirafu, Furano and Niseko have banned the use of drone Japanese ski resorts outright and others are considering bans as well.
 At some resorts such as Takatsue, they are allowed but only in a restricted zone.
 Norikura bans drone flights during business hours, meaning no use while the lifts are running.
 Jigokudani Monkey Park has also banned the use of drones.
 So you’ll need to double check with the ski patrol and/or tourist office at the resort you’ll be skiing if you are free to do so, or if it’s possible to fly your drone with permission (such as at Grandeco, Arai, Maiko or Hakuba Iwatake – see video below).

 And just a warning – don’t play the dumb foreigner card if the police turn up.
-If you are flying a drone in a restricted area there can be some serious consequences, including being fined and thrown out of the country.
+If you are flying a drone in a restricted area there can be some serious consequences, including being fined, having your drone confiscated and/or thrown out of the country.

 Drone flight (with permission) at Hakuba Iwatake